The best rewards cards for

 SimplyCash from American Express

-- Current welcome offer: Earn 2.5% on every purchase you make for the first three months or on your initial $6,000 in purchases (whichever comes first).
+- Current welcome offer: Earn 4% on every purchase you make for the first six months (up to $200 cash back).

 - Everyday rewards: 1.25% cash back per dollar